-Moral hazard happens when somebody has the opportunity to take advantage of a situation by taking risks that others will pay for.
-In those cases, the consequences of risk-taking don’t fall on the risk-taker, but the benefits do.
-The situation creates a temptation to ignore the moral implications of a choice: Instead of doing what is right, you can do what benefits you most.
+Moral hazard is the concept of somebody taking advantage of a situation by taking risks that others will pay for.
+When that happens, the consequences of risk-taking don’t fall on the party taking action, but they still receive all of the benefits.
+The situation creates a temptation to ignore the moral implications of a decision: Instead of doing what is right, you can do what benefits you most.

 The Concept of Moral Hazard

-Moral hazard comes from the insurance industry.
-Insurance is a way to transfer risk to somebody else, but insurance works best when moral hazard is not at work.
+Moral hazard originated in the insurance industry.
+Insurance is a way to transfer risk to somebody else by paying a premium, but insurance works best when moral hazard is not at work.

-For example, if you damage a rental car (and you have the proper insurance in place), the insurance company will pay for repairs or a new car.
+Example: If you rent a car and opt for the maximum insurance coverage possible, damaging the vehicle does not have significant negative consequences.
+The insurance company will pay for repairs—or a replacement car—if something happens.
 In exchange for that coverage, you pay a price that seems fair, and everybody is satisfied.

-Example: For example, you might plan to drive into the mountains on rough, narrow roads.
-So you get the most generous insurance coverage possible, and you don’t worry about bouncing over rocks or scratching the paint in thick brush along the side of the road.
+Moral hazard example: How might moral hazard enter the picture?
+You might plan to drive into the mountains on rough, narrow roads.
+So, you get the most generous insurance coverage possible, and you don’t worry about bouncing over rocks or scratching the paint in thick brush along the side of the road.
 You might even have a perfectly good car available at home, but there’s no way you’re going to drive your vehicle up that road—so you rent a car and buy insurance.

-Moral hazard is when you have an incentive to take risks that somebody else will pay for: You get to do whatever brings you the greatest potential benefit, and you don’t suffer the consequences.
+Again, moral hazard happens when you have an incentive to take risks that somebody else will pay for: You get to do whatever brings you the greatest potential benefit, and you don’t suffer the consequences.
 The more insulated you are from risk, the more temptation you face.

 Moral Hazard and Loans

-Moral hazard became an important factor leading up to (and after) the financial crisis that began in 2007.
+Moral hazard became a significant factor during (and after) the financial crisis that began in 2007.
 There are two ways to think about moral hazard and loans.

 Lenders: Lenders were eager to approve loans before the mortgage crisis.
-Some mortgage brokers encouraged “subprime” borrowers to lie on loan applications, or they altered documents to make it appear as if borrowers were able to afford loans that they really couldn’t afford.
-For example, sometimes inaccurate income numbers were reported, or no documentation was required to prove claims about a borrower’s ability to repay.
+Some mortgage brokers encouraged “subprime” borrowers to lie on loan applications, or they altered documents to make it appear that borrowers were able to afford loans that they really couldn’t afford.
+For example, sometimes they reported inaccurate income numbers, or they did not require documentation that would demonstrate a borrower’s ability to repay the loan.

-Why would lenders hand out money when they don’t really know if they’ll get repaid—especially if they have to commit fraud to get the loans approved?
+Why would lenders hand out money when they don’t really know if the borrower can afford the payments—especially if they have to commit fraud to get the loans approved?
 In many cases, the lenders were only originating (or selling) the loans.
-After approving and funding loans, lenders would sell the loans to investors, who eventually lost money.
+After approving and funding loans, lenders would sell the loans to investors, who eventually suffered losses.
 In other words, the lender took little or no risk.
-But lenders had an incentive to keep making new loans because that's how originators get paid.
+But lenders had an incentive to keep making new loans because that's how originators generate revenue.